-Become A Better Player By Doing Lesser Practice
+Become A Better Golfer By Doing Lesser Practice

 Learn Simple Tricks to Thinking, Planning and Performing better With Fewer or No Visits to the Range

 One of the most significant differences between a pro golfer and the one who is probably struggling to find their footing in their game is simply the basic understanding of the concept of how taking a good shot, every single time.
 It is not so much the practice as it is understanding the basic ‘dos’ and ‘don’ts’.
-Truth be told, if you practiced every single day of the week, but engaged the wrong approach, your practices may likely not yield as much result as one who practiced thrice or less, a week, but with an understanding of what to do, and what not to do.
+Truth be told, if you practiced every single day of the week, but engaged the wrong approach, your practices may likely not yield as much result as one who practiced thrice or less, a week, but with an understanding of what to do, and what not to do, thus become a better golfer.

 Perhaps you are one of the several potentially great golfers who are constantly under the assumption that there is a magical backswing position or some secret move in the takeaway that the pros are engaging to take those ‘awesome shots’ in their games.
 In reality, there are no magic switches or secret moves!
 Only a clear understanding of the fundamentals.